inab/WfExS-backend/README.md

                         Configuration file, describing workflow and inputs (default: None) -Z SECURITYCONTEXTSCONFIGFILENAME, --creds-config SECURITYCONTEXTSCONFIGFILENAME
-                        Configuration file, describing security contexts, which hold credentials and similar (default: None) -n NICKNAME_PREFIX, --nickname-prefix NICKNAME_PREFIX
+                        Configuration file, describing security contexts, which hold credentials and similar (default: None) -E EXPORTSCONFIGFILENAME, --exports-config EXPORTSCONFIGFILENAME
+                        Configuration file, describing exports which can be done (default: None) -n NICKNAME_PREFIX, --nickname-prefix NICKNAME_PREFIX
                         Nickname prefix to be used on staged workdir creation (default: None) --full                Should the RO-Crate contain a copy of the inputs (and outputs)? (default: False)